Carolinapm354/MIT_3D_Flood_Map/README.md

 This will help set a particular models' scale and position in the x-y-z axis.
 In position you can maintain y=0, which marks the elevation of the model.

-Now that we know how to manually control it we don't know the exact numbers to place.
-In response to this problem we created sliders to help us manually move an object on the live server without having to do run the code everytime guessing the correct numbers.
+Now that we know how to manually control it, we don't know the exact translation values to place the model correctly.
+In response to this problem, we created sliders to help us manually move an object on the live server without having to run the code continuosly.

 1. To create the sliders start by adding the HTML Input Elements: